TomasTNunes/TMDB-Player/README.md

 - **Custom Play Button:** Automatically adds a custom play button next to the existing TMDB "Play Trailer" button when viewing a movie or TV show page.
 - **Free Streaming:** Opens a new tab with a webpage to stream the selected movie or TV show.
 - **Multiple Streaming Servers:** Choose from four different video streaming servers (Server 1, Server 2, Server 3, Server 4).
-Server 1 is recommended for the best experience if available.
+Server 1 or Server 2 is recommended for the best experience if available.
 - **Minimal Ads:** While the TMDB site itself is ad-free, the player webpage may display minimal ads.
 Using an ad blocker is recommended for an uninterrupted experience.

 ---